RubenEschauzier/poster-paper-eswc-2023-join-rl/content/initialexperiments.md

 ## Preliminary Results
 {:#initialexperiments}
+We implemented our optimizer in the TypeScript-based [Comunica query engine](cite:cites taelman2018comunica) and compare it to its default, cardinality-based, optimizer.
+We use the WatDiv [benchmark](cite:cites alucc2014diversified) to test our method, and show performance characteristics for an incomplete version <span class="comment" data-author="RV">why?</span> of the model.
+<span class="comment" data-author="RV">Perhaps can be better phrased as <q>note that … is incomplete</q>, depending on what you mean with it</span>

-We use the WatDiv [benchmark](cite:cites alucc2014diversified) to test our method.
-We show performance characteristics for an incomplete version of the model.
-We implement our optimizer in the TypeScript-based [Comunica query engine](cite:cites taelman2018comunica) and compare it to its default, cardinality-based, optimizer. [](#initresults) shows that the undertrained model can find better plans for seven templates, which we believe we can improve using the data efficiency and SPARQL specific adjustments mentioned in [](#method).
+[](#initresults) shows that the undertrained model can find better plans for seven templates, which we believe we can improve using the data efficiency and SPARQL specific adjustments mentioned in [](#method).
 <!-- The search time of our method is longer than the comunica optimizer, however we expect this to be irrelevant for the large wikidata graph (Should I mention this, removed for the sake of getting to four pages) -->

 <figure id="initresults" class="table" markdown="1">